 1. How to Make a Voice Call with Speech Recognition

 The most common Google Assistant feature that I use, is to manage voice calls and messages hands-free.
 To place a call, all I have to do is to say the command: “Call <name of the person>”.
 In cases where there are multiple persons with the same name in my address book, or if they have more than one number, it will prompt me for further clarification.
 I can also call a particular number by saying, “Call <number>”.

 Google Assistant also remembers preferred phone numbers used, and will dial them automatically the next time I ask it to call.
 In order to make the operation hands-free I use the app, “Auto Speaker”, which places the phone on speaker if there’s no headset attached.

 To send a WhatsApp message, use the command: “Send a WhatsApp message to <name>”.
 Of course, you should have WhatsApp installed on your device first.
-Sending a text message is similar, just say, “Send a text message to <name>”.
+Sending a text message with speech recognition is similar, just say, “Send a text message to <name>”.

 One problem that I face is the message length limit within a single command.
 There seems to be discrepancies across different devices, and I’ve yet to hear any official word from Google regarding this issue.
 One suggestion I have is to stick to the maximum length of a regular SMS message – 160 characters – and you should be fine.

 3. How to Listen to a Text Message Using Voice Assistants